IdeaJailbreak/cvaFrame_framework/autoVAS README.txt

 Description:
-The AutoVAS module is a python script designed specifically to automatically runs an OpenVAS scan on a given target IP.
+The AutoVAS module is a python script designed specifically to automatically run an OpenVAS scan on a given target IP.
 The script automatically retrieves a report of the scan results within the tmp directory.
 This script can be run as a stand-alone script or as part of the CVA framework for which it was developed.
 The CVAframe script calls the AutoVAS script for each different target it is given.

 Disclaimer:  			This code has the potential to be used for malicious purposes, due to it's ability to quickly identify security risks on remote machines.

-Installation

-Usage

-Arguments

-Known Bugs
+It was designed to be used as a means for preventing attacks.
+The responsibility for any malicious or illegal use lies solely on the person using the code.
+Furthermore, there is no guarantee of fitness for any specific purpose and this code is run at the discretion of the user.

 Author:				Andre Guerlain